Maybe a kid you know always eats a snack during a soccer game or goes to the

 To fix the problem, someone with type 1 diabetes needs to take insulin through

-or an insulin pump.
+regular shots or an insulin pump.

-Type 2 diabetes is different
+Type 2 diabetes is different from type

-insulin doesn't work in the body like it should and blood sugar levels get too high.
+doesn't work in the body like it should and blood sugar levels get too high.

 No one knows for sure what causes type 1 diabetes, but scientists think it has

 something to do with genes.
+Genes are

-on by parents to their kids.
+to their kids.

 But just getting the genes for diabetes isn't usually enough.
 Something else has